daniel-furman/lwMCMC/README.md

 * mcmc.get_samples() returns the sampled theta values in 2d numpy array.
-* mcmc.plot_hist() plots a histogram of the sample values for each paramter.
+* mcmc.plot_hist() plots a histogram of the sample values for each parameter.
 As the chain runs for more steps, this should get smoother.

 * mcmc.plot_samples() plots the sample values over the course of the